Tricky1975/trickyunits_csharp/Dependencies.md

 If I forgot any, just write an issue about it, so I can update this list :P (Can I do that with a pull request? --> Of course you can!)

+- GINI Is Not Ini.cs
+  - qstr.cs
+  - qstream.cs